Bug #523

 For example, before taking a diff between files with anticipated and calculated test results, they both should be sorted on the user's machine using same locales.
 That's all what it takes.
 Database collation has nothing to do with that.

-Updated by Pavel Shved over 13 years ago
+Updated by Pavel Shved about 14 years ago

 I thought that utf8 is the default charset, but apparently some Linux distributions change it.
 The 24fa428 sets UTF8 as charset for all tables.